FACULTY IN FOCUS: TOM HALSALL

 Photo & encaustic series exploring the allure of temporality and decay by Ann Lovett and Mary Hafeli, based on their study of ancient Egyptian and Roman glass

 This exhibit focuses on the connections of elements that are constructed or illustrated through the use of tension, knots and drawings.
 It spans fifteen years of art work produced in various countries.
 The installation will be an ongoing process that will evolve throughout the duration of the exhibit.

 While David Young attempts to deconstruct the process of pictorial representation, Laurie Steinhorst seeks to unlock dueling realities or multiple truths.
 Both teach courses in drawing and painting in the college’s Visual Arts Program.

 Two artists map out time, space, and motion in the world around us.
 Steven Gwon visually measures time using precise, multi-colored grids.
 Farris-Labar collects and evaluates water samples that flow through the gallery space

-SUNY SUMI CURATED BY JEFF EATON
+CURATED BY JEFF EATON

 The Los Angeles-based artist duo Luke Fischbeck and Sara Rara hosted SUMI INK CLUB, a participatory ink and brush drawing event, as the opening of the exhibition.
 Afterwards, a DIY book station using printouts of details of the drawing were in the gallery for visitors to express their unique interpretation of the drawing by binding their own book.

-For Faculty Selects, three artists who teach in the Visual Arts Program at Westchester Community College were asked to exhibit some recent work and also to invite a guest artist to exhibit.
+Three artists who teach in the Visual Arts Program at Westchester Community College were asked to exhibit some recent work and also to invite a guest artist to exhibit.
 Much like the 1998 Exit Art exhibit The Choice, this exhibit reveals a range of opposing and complimentary visions.